9 Timeless Habits That Elevate You as a Dentist (Before You Even Speak)

 Elegance begins in the mind.

-Stay curious—not just about dentistry, but about culture, people, and the world.
+Stay curious — not only about dentistry, but about culture, people, and the world.

 Try this:

-Dedicate time each week to read something outside of dentistry.
-Curiosity sharpens perception.
+Set aside time each week to read something beyond dentistry.

-You don’t need applause to validate your impact.
+You don’t need applause to know you’re making an impact.

 Try this: